MaryamAbdul-Aziz/maryam_2025/_posts/2025-02-27-natm-final.md

 10th point:
 - DMed teacher in advance of live review
 - Attended N@tM, took interest in other groups, gave feedback and specific praise
+- Completed reflection + retrospective of progress, strengths and weaknesses over the trimester

 # 5 things completed over 12 weeks